samsondawit/snakegame/README.md

 ### Deque

-A C++ data structure used to manage the snake's body as a queue, enabling efficient control and manipulation of the snake's segments. ([Double-ended queue, 2023](https://en.wikipedia.org/wiki/Double-ended_queue))
+A C++ data structure used to manage the snake's body as a queue.
+This data structure enables efficient control and manipulation of the snake's segments, ensuring that the game mechanics run smoothly. ([Double-ended queue, 2023](https://en.wikipedia.org/wiki/Double-ended_queue))

 ### Raymath

-A library for mathematical operations in Raylib, used for vector calculations crucial in movement and collision detection. ([Raylib, n.d](https://www.raylib.com/))
+A library for mathematical operations in Raylib, used for vector calculations.
+It provides functions for vector operations like addition and subtraction, which are essential for calculating the snake's new position as it moves in different directions.
+It supports distance calculations between points, which are crucial for detecting collisions between the snake's head and the food items or boundaries of the game grid. ([Raylib, n.d](https://www.raylib.com/))

 ---